ChristopherDrum/status-line-classics/README.md

 Classic text adventures, reformatted to look beautiful in [Status Line on the Pico-8](https://christopherdrum.itch.io/statusline)

 ### TL;DR
-There are a handful of Infocom classics which have hard-coded formatting values which prevent them from being played on narrow screens under 40-characters wide (sometimes even under 60-characters), even if the target machine has enough processing power to play the game.
+There are a handful of interactive fiction classics which have hard-coded formatting values which prevent them from being played on screens under 40-characters wide (sometimes even under 60-characters), even if the target machine has enough processing power to play the game.
 This repo attempts to remove those layout restrictions to adapt a certain class of games to look and play great on small screens.

 ### Important note regarding games in-progress
 Because of the way the compiler makes a build, every revision to this game code results in game files whose save games are incompatible with one another.
 I currently see no way around this, as internal memory locations often change between builds.
 So, if an update to one of these games is published, you will not be able to continue a game in-progress from a previous game build.
 Please recognize this is only with regard to these specific game files and is not true of the main Status Line engine.
-Updates to Status Line proper have no effect on your save games.
+Minor updates to Status Line proper have no effect on your save games; major updates may change the save game structure to accomodate new features.

 ## Regarding bug reports
 Before submitting bug reports, be aware there are two categories of bugs